-You will be told that if you have a clear plan, and you have clear, well defined goals, and you have a ‘why’, and do a bunch of other simple sounding steps, then you will be able to stay on track and stay focussed.
-But again these organizational/time management hacks, despite being very useful, will still only get you so far.
+You will be told that if you have a clear plan, and you have clear, well defined goals, and you have a ‘why’, and do a bunch of other simple sounding steps, then you will be able to stay on track and stay focused.
+But these organizational hacks, despite being very useful, will still only get you so far.

 Everything is hard.
 You have to expect this.
-You will occasionally (often) not enjoy the hard parts.
-In other words…
+Sometimes you will hate the in-between.

-You have to learn to do things that you hate, to be able to do things that you love.
+You have to learn to do things that you hate, if you want to accomplish things that you love.

-Realistically there’s not much that can help you here except raw grit.
+For this you need grit.
+It requires deliberate practise, deliberate choices.
 You have to make the very conscious choice to see something through, and to put yourself on the line when it matters.